Sexual Harassment Lawyer in Chicago

 Sincerely,

-Additional Ways To Complain About Sexual Harassment: You can also file a formal complaint with the EEOC or the Illinois Department of Human Rights about sexual harassment in the workplace.
-In fact, if you plan to bring a sexual harassment lawsuit, you are required to timely file with the appropriate governmental agency.
-Here is a link to the EEOC web site to find out more about how to file a charge of employment discrimination: https://www.eeoc.gov/employees/howtofile.cf
+Additional Ways To Complain About Sexual Harassment: You may also file a complaint with the EEOC or the Illinois Department of Human Rights regarding harassment at work.
+If you want to pursue a lawsuit, you must file with the appropriate government agency in a timely manner.
+For more about filing a charge of employment discrimination: https://www.eeoc.gov/employees/howtofile.cf